-The Network Service Benchmarking (NSB) extends the yardstick framework to do VNF characterization and benchmarking in three different execution environments - bare metal i.e. native Linux environment, standalone virtual environment and managed virtualized environment (e.g. Open stack etc.).
-It also brings in the capability to interact with external traffic generators both hardware & software based for triggering and validating the traffic according to user defined profiles.
+NSB extends the Yardstick framework to do VNF characterization in three different execution environments - bare metal i.e. native Linux environment, standalone virtual environment and managed virtualized environment (e.g. Open-Stack).
+It also brings in the capability to interact with external traffic generators, both hardware and software based, for triggering and validating the traffic according to user defined profiles.